J.D. Crawford Prize (SIAG/Dynamical Systems)

 The award will consist of a plaque, a certificate containing the citation, and a cash award of $750.
 SIAM will cover reasonable travel expenses to attend the conference.

-Award Date and Period
+Award Date and Eligibility Period

 The prize is awarded every second year (starting in 2001) at the biennial SIAM Conference on Dynamical Systems.
-The award period is the four calendar years preceding the meeting at which the prize is awarded.
+The eligibility period is the four calendar years preceding the meeting at which the prize is awarded.

 Obligations of Recipient